 That means you’re able to determine if the traffic is legitimate, or if it’s someone streaming The Office (which is what’s likely happening in the screenshot above).
 If bandwidth is being spent on a personal app, you can drop into the endpoint causing the spike and shut it down or work with the end user to stop it.

-And if the network is reaching peak utilization because of legitimate business traffic, then you can make the case for your client to invest in a better internet connection.
+If the network is reaching peak utilization because of legitimate business traffic, then you can make the case for your client to invest in a better internet connection.
 It’s a capacity planning dream come true.

 Network performance issues can arise at the most inconvenient times—like when you’re driving to pick up lunch at noon.